kreatemore/docker-htb/README.md

 Any PRs are welcome to tighten security/update stuff, or improvements of any kind!

+# WTF is this?

+This is an attempt to eliminate the need of running a complete Linux VM just for doing some HTB chillaxing.

+You can also read as "I didn't buy a mac to ask everyone why am I running Ubuntu on it".

 # Notes

-Your "box" is comes with the minimum of the minimum (like curl & python3).
+Your "box" comes with the minimum of the minimum (like curl & python3).
 You will have to use apt to install stuff, and the volumes are not persistent yet, so expect loss of data if you stop all instances.

 As root, your home folder (/root/) is mounted on your host, you can use that folder to